Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses: Modeling the full lens potential

 \subsection{Higher resolution pixelated model}

 Contrary to the localized subhalo and multipolar structures, the underlying perturbations for lens PS are described by a GRF, which does not have a specific analytical profile as it is a random realization.
-Instead, we use this system to test if using a higher resolution grid for the pixelated component \lenspotpix (i.e. \textit{more} parameters) allows us to reduce the biases on smooth model parameters.
-The resulting model, named ``high-res'', is compared to the fully smooth and fiducial models on Fig.~\ref{fig:smooth_params}.
-Interestingly, we observe as a global trend that smooth parameters tend to be closer to the input values.
-While this model is insufficient to recover unbiased smooth potential parameters, we will see in Sect.~\ref{sec:model_properties} that the recovered power-spectrum of the perturbations is closer to the input one.
+Instead, we use this system to test if using a higher resolution grid for the pixelated component \lenspotpix (i.e., more parameters) allows us to reduce the biases on smooth model parameters.
+The resulting model, named ``high-res'', is compared to the fully smooth and fiducial models in Fig.~\ref{fig:smooth_params}.
+While this model is insufficient to recover unbiased smooth potential parameters, we subsequently see in Sect.~\ref{sec:model_properties} that the recovered power-spectrum of the perturbations is closer to the input one.

 Nevertheless, we note that recovering the smooth potential parameters in the presence of perturbations such as a subhalo population modeled via a GRF is achievable by imposing informed priors on the pixelated potential model.
 This has been shown in the recent work of \citet{Vernardos2022}, which extended the gravitational imaging technique using a covariance-based regularization of the pixelated potential model.
 The covariance matrix governing the regularization term can be specifically adapted to GRF-like perturbations, leading to an effective regularization of the solution if the assumption matches the underlying perturbations.
 We plan to implement the strategy presented in \citet{Vernardos2022} in the \herculens package, and leave for future works its comparison with the method presented here.